-South Jingle Pot houses for sale are located in a remarkably rural part of Nanaimo, especially in consideration to its proximity to all amenities - just a 15 minute drive from this sanctuary will bring you to Nanaimo's malls and big stores like Costco and Wal-Mart!
+The South Jingle Pot neighbourhood is located in a remarkably rural part of Nanaimo, especially in consideration to its proximity to all amenities.
+Just a 15 minute drive from this sanctuary will bring you to Nanaimo's largest malls and big stores like Costco and Wal-Mart!
 Also within driving distance is the Nanaimo Aquatic Centre (with its swimming pools, water slides, and fitness facility) the Nanaimo Ice Rink, and the ball field.

 01Westwood Lake - its beaches, playground & always popular 5.5 km loop